frequent/multiview/README.md

 *****

 #### 2. Screen Modes
-Compared to the original splitview plugin, multiview is using three states. **(1) Splitview-Mode** with menu and main section visible, **(2) popover mode** on smaller screens (with toggle button) are similar to the original plugin.
+Compared to the original splitview plugin, multiview is using three states. **(1) Fullscreen/Splitview-Mode** with main section or menu/main section visible, **(2) popover mode** on smaller screens (with toggle button) are similar to the original plugin.
 For smaller displays **(3) Fullscreen mode** was added.
 In this mode, everything that pops up (popovers or the menu in popover mode) becomes a fullscreen element layering on top of the actual page (sort of like a dialog).
 *****

 #### 3. Popovers